 The UPMC International Administrative Fellowship is a two-year leadership development program for graduate level students with a passion for International health care management.

-Fellows participate in core functional rotations in Pittsburgh during their first year of the program, and pursue a specific interest (that may include an overseas assignment) during the second year of the program.
+Fellows participate in core functional rotations during their first year of the program, and pursue a specific interest during the second year of the program.
 Upon completion of the program, fellows are prepared to move into roles within the organization.

 The following training and development courses will be offered to provide exposure to key areas of human resource management: